HappyPorch/uSplit/README.md

 ### NuGet

+Currently there are two parallel versions of this plugin available. `1.0.x` for Umbraco <= 7.5 and `1.6.x` for Umbraco 7.6+.
+Despite the minor version increase these two versions contain the same functionality.
+Pick one that matches your Umbraco version.

-Our CI server builds every commit and all successful builds on the `master` branch are automatically packaged and published on [NuGet](https://www.nuget.org/packages/Endzone.uSplit).
+Our CI server builds every commit and all successful builds are automatically packaged and published on [NuGet](https://www.nuget.org/packages/Endzone.uSplit).

 ```
 PM> Install-Package Endzone.uSplit
 ```

-#### NuGet gotchas
+#### NuGet gotchas (versoin 1.0.x; Umbraco <= 7.5 only)

 The [Google Analytics Expriments C# Libraries](https://github.com/google/google-api-dotnet-client) have a dependcy on a strongly-signed log4net library version 1.2.13.
-Umbraco however distributes an older unsigned library, version 1.2.11, together with its own DLLs, and has a dependency on that.
+Up until 7.5 Umbraco was built against and distributed an older unsigned library - version 1.2.11.
 Due to the signing mismatch [both versions need to be provided to the application](http://i386.com/2015/02/umbraco-and-log4net-using-two-different-versions-of-a-dll-in-asp-net/).

 To do so, uSplit places the library Umbraco looks for into `bin/log4net/1.2.11.0/log4net.dll`.
 The following has to be added to Web.config (under `//configuration/runtime/assemblyBinding`) to make the library discoverable: